The Making of “Me”– Social media has made narcissists of us all.

 Of course, in this respect little has changed.
 People have always been encouraging us to consume but their opportunities for doing it were historically shackled by the limitations of technology.
-Traditional media – newspapers, magazines, radio and TV – made it easier.
-Modern technology – internet, social media and smartphones – made it a 24/7 business.
+Traditional media – newspapers, magazines, radio, and TV – made it easier.
+Modern technology – the internet, social media, and smartphones – made it a 24/7 business.
 It also made it immediate.

 But what happens to a society when it has everything available at the push of a button?
 Does it perhaps become more selfish…?